holychowders/linux-reference/README.md

   - `dpkg -S`
 - `apt`
   - `apt list --installed` to list installed packages
+  - `apt show <package>` to show information for a package
+  - `apt search <string>` to find packages containing a specified string in their information (useful for finding the package a command belongs to)
 - `nl` (*number lines of files*)
 - `tee` (*read from standard input and write to standard output and files*)
   - `date | tee <file>` writes the output of `date` to standard output and `<file>`